nuclearus/nuclearus.github.io/_posts/2021-05-26-takedown-of-taboo.md

 ---
 layout: post
-title: "Quick takedown of 'Taboo' and 'Rude Manners'"
+title: Takedown of 'Taboo' Topics and 'Rude' Manners
-date: 1738-12-25
-reviewed: 2021-05-28

-published: true
-tags: non-professional
-excerpt: 'Takedown of dumb ideas that make no sense.
-Derails from some fun safe ideas into much more important concepts.
-Kinda ruthless.'
-comments: true
+categories: junk
+author:
+- Nuclearus
+meta: "Springfield"
 ---
 Warning: This post contains swears and is highly sharp.
 You'll see what I mean.
 This is a combination of logic and sharp emotion that derides you with even more logic.
 If you aren't ready to see how I talk when I get genuinely worked up over something, don't go past 'Elbows on Table'.
 Good luck.
 This is raw me.
+'Takedown of dumb ideas that make no sense.
+Derails from some fun safe ideas into much more important concepts.
+Kinda ruthless.

 <h2> Table of Contents </h2>
 <ul>